 An example of an SQL is someone who reaches out to the company about their inquiries.

 These leads are people who have had experience using your product, therefore having a higher chance of being a customer.

 You can acquire these leads if you offer a product trial or a free version of your product with options to upgrade, which is where your sales team comes in to push them into upgrading.

 These are contacts or customers who have indicated to your service team that they’re interested in becoming a paying customer.

 A typical example of a service qualified lead is a customer who tells their customer service representative that they’d like to upgrade their product subscription.

-At this time, the customer service representative will introduce this customer to the appropriate sales team or representative.
+The customer service representative will then introduce the customer to the appropriate sales team or representative.

 How to Qualify a Lead

 Sales leads are basically generated through information collection.

 The amount of information collected is then used as a basis to qualify a lead.